2017 Kia Rio Pros vs Cons

 The Rio has a smooth ride quality that many drivers will appreciate.
 The SX's firmly-tuned suspension and larger wheel size contribute to an especially smooth ride quality and make it the ideal trim to purchase from its lineup this year.

-Reasons Not to Buy a 2017 Kia Rio – The Cons
+Reasons You May Not Like the 2017 Kia Rio – The Cons

 1. Handling Lacks Sophistication